-- Through our merger with Aviragen Therapeutics, Inc., or Aviragen, we acquired two royalty earning products, Relenza and Inavir, and three Phase 2 clinical stage antiviral compounds. - Relenza and Inavir are antivirals for the treatment of influenza that are marketed by GSK and Daiichi Sankyo, respectively.
-We earn royalties on the net sales of Relenza and Inavir in Japan.
-Sales of Relenza and Inavir vary significantly from one year to the next, depending on the intensity of the flu season and competition from other antivirals such as Tamiflu.
-Importantly, on February 23, 2018, Xofluza, a new drug to treat influenza developed by Shionogi, was approved in Japan.
-The drug may gain significant market share, substantially reducing sales of Inavir. - The three Phase 2 antiviral compounds obtained through the merger with Aviragen are: 1) BTA074, or teslexivir, an antiviral treatment for condyloma caused by human papillomavirus types 6 & 11; 2) vapendavir, a capsid inhibitor for the prevention or treatment of rhinovirus upper respiratory infections; and 3) BTA585, or enzaplatovir, a fusion protein inhibitor for the treatment of RSV infections.
-We have discontinued all three programs.
+- Through the Merger, we acquired two royalty earning products, Relenza and Inavir.
+We also acquired three Phase 2 clinical stage antiviral compounds, which we have discontinued. - Relenza and Inavir are antivirals for the treatment of influenza that are marketed by GlaxoSmithKline, plc, or GSK, and Daiichi Sankyo Company, Limited, or Daiichi Sankyo, respectively.
+We have earned royalties on the net sales of Relenza and Inavir in Japan.
+The last patent for Relenza expired in July 2019 and the last patent for Inavir expires in December 2029.
+Sales of these antivirals vary significantly from quarter to quarter due to the seasonality of flu, and from one year to the next, depending on the intensity of the flu season and competition from other antivirals such as Tamiflu.
+Importantly, on February 23, 2018, Xofluza, a new drug to treat influenza developed by Shionogi & Co., Ltd., or Shionogi, was approved in Japan.
+Since its launch in 2018 and during 2019, Xofluza has gained significant market share, substantially reducing sales of Inavir.